tenination/my-goals/1-fetch-db-records/README.md

 - [X] Run your migration to build out the database.

-- [ ] Write models for each entity in the database.
+- [X] Write models for each entity in the database.
   - The User model should be able to
     X- add a new user (raw usernames and passwords are fine for now) X- retrieve by username
   - The Goals Model should be able to
-    - add a new Goal,
+    X- add a new Goal,
-    - retrieve a Goal by id
+    X- retrieve a Goal by id
-    - update a Goal to "completed" by id
+    X- update a Goal to "completed" by id
-    - and find all Goals by user
+    X- and find all Goals by user

 ### Tips